Finnoy Travel - Travel Stories and Reviews

 Fjellheisen Cable Car

-There are two options to reach Fjellheisen: To take the cable car or to walk up the hill.
+There are two options to reach Fjellheisen: Take the cable car or walk up the hill.
 We decided to save time by choosing a ride.

 Fjellheisen cable car station

-Up at Fjellheisen, there is a cable car station with a souvenir shop and panorama restaurant.
+Up at Fjellheisen has a cable car station with a souvenir shop and panorama restaurant.
 However, we recommend hiking around to see even more beautiful scenery.

 On summer days, visiting Tromso Southern Beach is absolutely a must.
-It is a lively beach and usually crowded with young people.
-The days in the summer are long and people stay on the beach until midnight.
-If you are brave enough, dipping into the refreshing cold Arctic Sea water is great.
+It is a lively beach usually crowded with young people.
+The days in the summer are long, and people stay on the beach until midnight.
+If brave enough, dipping into the refreshing cold Arctic Sea water is great.
 Be aware of greedy seagulls that can steal your ice cream.

 Flower lovers can head to Arctic-Alpine Botanical Garden.
-It is not the largest botanical garden you have seen but it still deserves your visit.
+It is not the largest botanical garden you have seen, but it deserves your visit.

 Botanical garden in Tromso

-Summer nights in Tromso are bright so the botanical garden can be visited late in the evening.
+Summer nights in Tromso are bright so that the botanical garden can be visited late evening.

 Norway is not a paradise for shopping if you are meticulous about your budget.
-Souvenirs can be bought from the city centre but for more shopping, you need to head to a shopping mall.
+Souvenirs can be bought from the city centre, but you need to head to a shopping mall for more shopping.
 We visited Jekta Storsenter.
 It had free parking, many shops and restaurants.

 Things to See near Tromso

 We recommend roaming around Tromso, too.
 With a car, Sommaroy is only 1 hour's drive away from Tromso.
 The route is super-scenic and easy to drive.
-Beautiful fjords will make the driving experience a more enjoyable one.
+Beautiful fjords will make the driving experience more enjoyable.
 Visiting Sommaroy is best on a sunny day.

 Landscape around Tromso

-The nature around Tromso is scenery during summer days.
+The scenery around Tromso is beautiful during summer days.
 It is worth just driving around and enjoying the views.

 Waterfall in Norway